jakobdylanc/llmcord.py/README.md

   Or run a local API server with:<br />&nbsp;&nbsp;&nbsp;- [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui)<br />&nbsp;&nbsp;&nbsp;- [LM Studio](https://lmstudio.ai)

+- ### Vision support
+  The bot can see image attachments when you choose a vision model.

 - ### Streamed responses
   The bot's responses are dynamically generated and turn green when complete.

-- ### Vision support
-  The bot can see image attachments when you choose a vision model.

 ### And more...
 - Easily set a custom personality (aka system prompt)
+- DM the bot for private access (no @ required)
 - User identity aware
 - Fully asynchronous
 - 1 Python file, ~200 lines of code